Prepare the Decision Spreadsheet and Local Questions

 As CSA, you’ll lead the process of preparing one Survey instrument for each population that will be surveyed at your institution.
-We ask institutions to submit their Decision Spreadsheets on one of two dates depending on the semester start date at the institution, so that the first institutions to be surveyed have as much time as possible to review their surveys before launch.
 Because you may extensively customize the MISO Survey instrument and because each population you survey requires a separate instrument, this aspect of your preparation is very intensive.
 Your decisions will all be recorded in the Decision Spreadsheet.
 If you choose to add local questions to the Survey instruments for your campus, these questions will be recorded in the Local Question Spreadsheet.

 At most institutions, the process of determining which questions to include in the MISO Survey instruments, how to customize the Survey’s questions, and whether to craft local questions requires extensive input from the management of your IT and library organizations (or merged organization).
 Some CSAs lead a management team charged with making these decisions, while others facilitate a broad consultation process.
 You’ll record your institution’s decisions in the Decision Spreadsheet.
 For best results, please download and use a new copy of the Decision Spreadsheet when recording your decisions.

-Below is more information about the required, optional, customizable, and local questions that may be included in the Survey instruments.
+Below is more information about survey question selection and decision-making, customization of questions, the required demographic questions, and local questions that may be included in the Survey instruments.

-Most of the questions in the MISO Survey are optional and may be excluded from your institution’s survey instruments.
-In general, you should include optional questions that will inform future planning or evaluate critical services but exclude other questions that are not as useful for your organization.
-It’s very important that these decisions are made carefully, because including too many questions may produce a lower response rate (as many members of your community may not be willing to complete a long survey) or may generate ill-will among community members who complete the Survey but feel frustrated about the time it takes to complete.
-The MISO Team strongly recommends that the number of included optional questions be limited so that your instruments may be as short as possible.
+All of the questions in the MISO Survey, except the demographic questions, are optional.
+In general, you should include questions that will inform future planning or evaluate critical services, and exclude questions that are not as useful for your organization and its services.
+It’s very important that these decisions are made carefully because including too many questions may produce a lower response rate (since many members of your community may not be willing to complete a long survey), or may generate ill-will among community members who complete the Survey but feel frustrated about the time it takes to complete.
+The MISO Team strongly recommends that the number of questions included be limited and strategic so that your instruments may be as short as possible.

-1. When considering whether to include an optional question, think hard about whether its results will be actionable.
+- When considering whether to include a question, think hard about whether its results will be actionable.
 The MISO Team strongly recommends that you exclude questions whose results are interesting to know but potentially not actionable.

-3. Consider starting with only the required questions and then adding a few groups of optional questions that address specific service areas where the results of the MISO Survey can have an impact either on service quality or on select upcoming decisions.
+- Consider starting with carefully selected questions focused on your core services, then add a few groups of questions that address specific service areas where the results of the MISO Survey can have an impact either on service quality or on upcoming decisions.
 This will produce a short, tailored Survey that’s both actionable for your organization and bearable for your campus community.

-4. If you are concerned about the number of questions that you plan to include but need to have information about many service areas, consider administering the MISO Survey in multiple years and including a subset of your must-have questions each year that you administer the Survey.
+- If you are concerned about the number of questions that you plan to include, but need to have information about many service areas, consider administering the MISO Survey in multiple years and include a subset of your must-have questions each year that you administer the Survey.

 As you record your decisions, take note of two key indicators built into the Decision Spreadsheet that will help you determine whether your instruments are too long.
 The first indicator suggests how frustrated your community members may feel and the second approximates the time required to complete the Survey.
 (These indicators are based on an analysis conducted by the MISO Team using data collected from past administrations of the Survey.)